Sataya Dolphin House — Complete Diving and Snorkeling Guide

 ✔️ No touching — reaching toward a dolphin causes it to change direction and end the approach

-✔️ No chasing — swimming after the pod reduces encounter duration; stationary divers get longer contact
+✔️ No chasing — swimming after the pod reduces encounter duration; staying still gets longer contact

 ✔️ No feeding — feeding wild dolphins disrupts natural behaviour and is prohibited under Egyptian marine law